anthonymoralez/lime-tutorials/tutorial-02/README.md

 NOTE: This tutorial is copied from [the original at OutlawGameTools.com](http://lime.outlawgametools.com/tutorials/00-making-your-first-map/)

-## 02 – Taking Advantage of Properties
+## 02 ï¿½ Taking Advantage of Properties

 Difficulty: Beginner